devture/exim-relay/README.md

        --name smtp \
        --init \
        --restart always \
-       --hostname=my.host.name \
+       -e HOSTNAME=my.host.name \
        -d \
        -p 25:8025 \
        devture/exim-relay
 ```

-**Note**: the hostname you pass to `--hostname` gets set in the container (which is nice), but since Docker 20.10, also has the side-effect of making other services on the same Docker network resolve said hostname to the in-container IP address of the mailer container.
-If you'd rather this hostname resolves to the actual public IP address, you may wish to avoid using a real hostname for it.
+**Note**: we advise setting the hostname using a `HOSTNAME` environment variable, instead of `--hostname`.
+Since Docker 20.10, the latter has the side-effect of making other services on the same Docker network resolve said hostname to the in-container IP address of the mailer container.
+If you'd rather this hostname resolves to the actual public IP address, avoid using `--hostname`.

 ### Smarthost setup